 Bernard, Michelle T. Raising Cats Naturally: How to Care for Your Cat the Way Nature Intended.
 Lincolnton, NC: Blakkatz Pub., 2003.
 Print.

 Frazier, Anitra, Norma Eckroate, and Anitra Frazier.
-The Natural Cat: The Comprehensive Guide to Optimum Care.
-New York, NY: Penguin Group, 2008.
+The New Natural Cat: A Complete Guide for Finicky Owners.
+New York, NY, U.S.A.: Plume, 1990.
 Print.

 Kidd, Randy.
 Dr. Kidd’s Guide to Herbal Cat Care.
 Pownal, VT: Storey, 2000.
 Print.

 Kidd, Randy.
 Dr. Kidd’s Guide to Herbal Dog Care.
 Pownal, VT: Storey, 2000.
 Print.

 Puotinen, C. J. The Encyclopedia of Natural Pet Care.
 Los Angeles: Keats Pub., 2000.
 Print.

 Tilford, Gregory L., Mary Wulff-Tilford, and Mary Wulff-Tilford.
 Herbs for Pets: The Natural Way to Enhance Your Pet’s Life.
 Laguna Hills, CA: BowTie, 2009.
 Print.

 Zucker, Martin.
 The Veterinarians’ Guide to Natural Remedies for Cats: Safe and Effective Alternative Treatments and Healing Techniques from the Nation’s Top Holistic Veterinarians.
 New York: Three Rivers, 1999.
 Print.

 Zucker, Martin.
 The Veterinarians’ Guide to Natural Remedies for Dogs: Safe and Effective Alternative Treatments and Healing Techniques from the Nation’s Top Holistic Veterinarians.
 New York: Three Rivers, 1999.
 Print.